elastic/kibana/src/core/server/saved_objects/migrations/README.md

 new transforms or mappings.
   →  `OUTDATED_DOCUMENTS_SEARCH`

-2. If `.kibana` is pointing to an index that belongs to a later version of Kibana .e.g. a 7.11.0 instance found the `.kibana` alias pointing to `.kibana_7.12.0_001` fail the migration
+2. If replica allocation is disabled or if `.kibana` is pointing to an index that belongs to a later version of Kibana .e.g. a 7.11.0 instance found the `.kibana` alias pointing to `.kibana_7.12.0_001` fail the migration
   → `FATAL`